CanyonCasa/CNC-controller/README.md

 #### *Keywords*
 Raspberry Pi, CNC, offline, controller, gcode, sender, grbl

+## <span style="color: red;">**NOTICE**</span>
+<span style="color: red;">This design assumes operation on a local network to simplify user access (i.e no credentials or certificate management).
+**As such the controller should not be operated on the open Internet.**</span>

 #### *Abstract*
 RPi-based offline CNC controller supporting Grbl 1.1 designed around a bright 5" (800x480 pixel) touch screen.
 The design implements a NodeJS web server running on the localhost (RPi) accessed from a browser running in kiosk mode.
-It utilizes vanilla HTML, CSS, JavaScript, and Vue3 with no dependencies aside from the node websocket library, simplifying modification, maintenance, and customization.
-Use of a data model config file allow straightforward customization of all screen views (tabs).
-Use of a Websocket interface provides direct connection to a backend serial port (USB) enabling passing gcode from the web browser directly to the CNC machine.
+It utilizes vanilla HTML, CSS, JavaScript, and Vue3 with no dependencies aside from the node websocket and serialport libraries, simplifying modification, maintenance, and customization.
+Use of a data model config file allows straightforward customization of all screen views (tabs).
+Use of a Websocket interface provides direct connection to a backend serial port  (over USB) enabling passing gcode from the web browser directly to the CNC machine.
 A second websocket provides access to files from multiple local, remote, and USB sources.

 <span style="color: aqua;">**Tip**: Although designed to run on a RPi with a limited screen, the controller can just as easily be installed and run on a PC or laptop for demo or easier debugging with the JavaScript console.</span>

-## <span style="color: red;">**NOTICE**</span>
-<span style="color: red;">This design assumes operation on a local network to simplify user access (i.e no credentials or certificate management).
-**As such the controller should not be operated on the open Internet.**</span>
+Why?
+How did I get here... see [background][docs/background.md].

 #### Screenshot
 ![alt photo](docs/photo.jpg)